Vision and Values

 Democracy

-At Much Marcle pupils have the opportunity to have their voices heard through our School Council.
-The election of the School Council takes place in the Autumn term where children who wish to stand for election campaign, prepare election speeches and then vote to decide on the new candidates.
-The school council meets regularly to discuss school issues, plan upcoming events and to influence school processes and procedures.
-See our School Council page for photos of our election process.
+At Much Marcle pupils have the opportunity to have their voices heard through our School Parliament.
+The election of the School Parliament takes place in the Autumn term where children who wish to stand for election campaign, prepare election speeches and then vote to decide on the new candidates.
+The members meet regularly to discuss school issues, plan upcoming events and to influence school processes and procedures.
+See our School Parliament page for photos of our election process.

 Rule of Law